Ex-MF Global trader to settle manipulation claims by U.S. regulator

-NEW YORK (Reuters) - A former trader at the broker-dealer unit of MF Global Holdings Ltd’s has agreed in principle to settle a U.S. regulator’s claims that he tried to manipulate palladium and platinum futures prices, according to a court filing.
+NEW YORK, May 6 (Reuters) - A former trader at the broker-dealer unit of MF Global Holdings Ltd’s has agreed in principle to settle a U.S. regulator’s claims that he tried to manipulate palladium and platinum futures prices, according to a court filing.

 In a letter filed on Tuesday in federal court in Manhattan, Joseph Welsh’s lawyer said the two sides expect to finalize the agreement within 30 days, ending a 2012 lawsuit filed by the U.S. Commodity Futures Trading Commission.